-1. Logo mark or logotype?
+1. Logomark or logotype?
 Logo marks are self-contained symbols that use unique shapes and graphics to convey the nature of a business.
 They can be initials or pictorial and suggest the product or service.
-In either case a logo mark should be executed simply.
+In either case, a logo mark should be executed simply.
 Logotypes are usually less abstract and are composed of the letterforms for the company name.
 Special care should be taken in selecting a typeface that evokes emotion and gives the logo a unique, immediately recognizable shape.
-Some logotypes include an embellishment to part of a letter or the changing of a color used on a letter or word.
+Some logotypes include an embellishment to part of a letter or the changing of a color used in a letter or word.
 A tagline should be considered, but not as part of your logo.
-A tagline is the phrase or words that describe a company, or the company's mission.
+A tagline is the phrase or words that describe a company or the company's mission.
 Generally stated, taglines are featured under or around the logo.
 Wordy taglines create visual clutter and may require a small font that could become illegible when reduced, so avoid a lengthy tagline when possible.
-It's always better to have that ever-so clever tagline as a separate element that can be added when appropriate, and won\'t interfere with logo integrity.
+It's always better to have that ever-so-clever tagline as a separate element that can be added when appropriate and won't interfere with logo integrity.